charissehung/charissehung.github.io/_posts/2021-04-30-Exploring-Spectral-Clustering.md

     z[y == 1] = -1 / v1
     return z
 ```
-Now, let's check if the new binary normalized cut objective has is equal to the one we calucluated previously in part B.
+Now, let's check if the new binary normalized cut objective is equal to the one we calculated in part B.

 ```python
 z = transform(A, y)